This is the story of a boss who was exceptional.

 Great negotiators are honest Belinda knew that she couldn’t compete with bigger organizations on price and she didn’t pretend that she could.
 She laid everything out on the table and let me empathize with her situation.
 By showing me her books I knew she wasn’t trying to trick me.
 There is a great deal of power that is created when two people stop being adversarial and start being problem solvers- but that only happens when both sides feel like everyone is being honest.

-Great negotiators are like Ninjas Belinda could have been discouraged by the weak position she was in; she knew others out there could offer more than she could.
-Instead, she did some Ninja magic and turned her weakness into a powerful strength.
+Great negotiators are able to flip situations Belinda could have been discouraged by the weak position she was in; she knew others out there could offer more than she could.
+Instead, she did some magic and turned her weakness into a powerful strength.
 Big organizations have money, but they also have very rigid HR policies.
 She saw an opportunity to flip the situation around and make her perceived weakness into strength.

 Great negotiators are creative When we sat down to talk about my salary I had no idea that she wanted me to bring my surfboard along.
 Surfing and work seem totally unrelated but she had the creative insight to find things that she could offer that would make me happy.
 I must have hit the page refresh 100 times a day hoping the swell would get high enough to let me off work.
 But I also put in loads of extra work because the feeling of support was always there- she earned that support by being creative.